coder-lgtm/langchain-demo/README.md

 This repository contains instructions and code for building custom applications using Langchain, and contextual documents for the Q&A app.
 We will complete the portions of this App live during this workshop.

 ### What are we building?
-A Q and A app that can answer your questions around Vegan Food from very famous vegan food bloggers who publish their recipes here: https://www.loveandlemons.com/
+A Q and A app that can share recipes with you from two books that we have downloaded from the internet.
+Then, you would be able to create YouTube video script using the traditional LLM as the second chain of operations.

 ### Goals
 * Review core LLM concepts